 Aging is a process.
-It’s a process of getting grayer, getting fatter, getting more tired, and for women … feeling less feminine as wrinkles develop, bones weaken, hair grows in unwanted places, and sex becomes a distant memory.
+It’s a process of getting grayer, getting fatter, getting more tired, and for women … feeling less feminine as wrinkles develop, bones weaken, hair grows in unwanted places, etc. sex becomes a distant memory.

 The body’s production of hormones naturally decreases with age.
 Decreased hormone production – not birthdays – is what causes so many to look, act and feel “old” long before they actually are.

 What are these things called hormones?

 Hormones are chemical messengers produced in endocrine glands, such as the ovaries, the thyroid, the hypothalamus, pituitary and adrenal.
 They control most major functions in the body, from simple needs like hunger to complex systems like reproduction, as well as controlling emotions and mood.
 Each hormone has a particular job, but at the same time they interact with each other.
 When all hormones are at their optimal levels this interrelationship creates a delicately and precisely balanced system.
 An over-production or under-production of one hormone may adversely affect the function of one or more other hormones.

 Unbalance can occur for many reasons, such as illness, or poor nutrition, but the most common cause of hormones becoming unbalanced is aging.
 There’s not much you can do about getting older, but there is something you can do about re-balancing out-of-whack hormones so that you’ll feel younger.
 That’s the purpose of Bio-identical Hormone Therapy.

 - The unbalanced hormone(s) must first be identified.
 This is done through a Comprehensive Blood Panel Test, which includes a consultation with our Hormone Specialist about your test results and options available for correcting any deficiencies or imbalances.